-Keys
+Keys and locks

 Your Housing Manager has provided you with the appropriate number of keys required for the premises.
 Should you lose your keys you must replace them at your cost.
 You may want to have a spare set of keys for your home and keep them in a safe place, with a trusted friend.
 This would assist to avoid costly after hours call outs for a locksmith if you happen to misplace or lose your keys and need access to your home.
 Contact your Housing Manager and they will be happy to help you with the purchase of keys.
+In some circumstances, BHC will approve for small key safes to be installed.
+Please speak first to your Housing Manager.

 All issued keys are to be returned at the end of the tenancy.
 Where this does not occur the tenant will be charged for lock and key replacement.